p2xai/gronka/CONTRIBUTING.md

 This project consists of multiple components that can run independently or together:

-- **Discord Bot** (`src/bot.js`) - Handles Discord interactions and converts files to GIFs
+- **Discord Bot** (`src/bot.js`) - Handles Discord interactions and converts files to GIFs.
+The bot includes a minimal HTTP server that serves `/api/stats/24h` for Jekyll site integration.
-- **Local Server** (`src/server.js`) - Provides health checks, stats API, and serves static HTML pages (terms, privacy).
-The file serving routes (/gifs/_, /videos/_, /images/\*) have been removed - files are intended to be served via R2 storage.
-When R2 is configured, files are saved to R2 and served via the R2 public domain.
 - **WebUI** (`src/webui-server.js`) - Optional dashboard for viewing statistics

-When running in Docker, the main `app` service runs both the bot and local server together.
-The local server provides health checks and stats API endpoints.
+When running in Docker, the main `app` service runs the bot (which includes the minimal stats HTTP server).
 Files are stored in R2 when configured (recommended), or saved to local disk if R2 is not configured.
-The file serving routes from the server have been removed - files should be served via R2 or an external CDN.
+Files are served from R2 or Discord attachments.
 The webui is an optional service that can be enabled via Docker Compose profiles.

 ## Dependency Management